Tom Gugliotta

-Thomas James Gugliotta (born December 19, 1969) is an American former professional basketball player who played thirteen seasons in the National Basketball Association (NBA).
+Thomas James Gugliotta (born December 19, 1969) is an American former professional basketball player.
+Drafted with the sixth pick in the 1992 NBA draft, he played thirteen seasons in the National Basketball Association (NBA).
+A 6'11 power forward, he was an All-Star in 1997 as a player of the Minnesota Timberwolves.
+Gugliotta was formerly an All-American college player for the NC State Wolfpack.

 Early life

-Gugliotta was born in Huntington Station on New York’s Long Island.
+Gugliotta was born in Huntington Station on New York's Long Island.
 He is the youngest of seven children, and has far Italian descents (from Sicily).
 He attended Walt Whitman High School.
 His two older brothers, Frank Jr. and Charlie, both enjoyed limited collegiate success on the hardwood and played professionally in Europe.
-His father called an old friend, Jim Valvano at North Carolina State University during his senior season and told Valvano that his youngest son was going to be a special basketball player.
+His father called an old friend, Jim Valvano at North Carolina State University, during his senior season and told Valvano that his youngest son was going to be a special basketball player.
 Valvano took a chance on Gugliotta and brought him to Raleigh.

 College career

-During his freshman season, "Googs" was limited by a knee injury.
+During his freshman season, Gugliotta, nicknamed "Googs", was limited by a knee injury.
 However, he emerged in the second half of the ACC season as a member of the rotation for the Wolfpack and appeared in 28 games, averaging two points and 1.3 rebounds per game.
 During the offseason, Valvano began telling crowds at Wolfpack Club meetings that Gugliotta was beginning to blossom.
 Emerging as a taller, heavier sophomore, Gugliotta averaged 11.1 points and seven rebounds a game.
 As a junior, Gugliotta began to show his star potential, averaging more than 15 points and nine rebounds per game.
-As a senior, Gugliotta averaged more than 22 points and almost 10 rebounds per game.
+As a senior, he averaged more than 22 points and almost 10 rebounds per game.

-NBA
+NBA career

 Gugliotta was drafted in 1992 out of NC State with the sixth overall pick by the National Basketball Association's Washington Bullets.
+On November 21, 1992, Gugliotta scored a career-best 39 points during a win over the Utah Jazz.
+At the end of the season, he was named to the NBA All-Rookie Team.

+In 1994, Gugliotta was traded, alongside draft considerations, to the Golden State Warriors for Chris Webber.
+Halfway through the season, Gugliotta was traded to the Minnesota Timberwolves for rookie Donyell Marshall.
+His best years were with the Minnesota Timberwolves, scoring 20.6 and 20.1 ppg in the 1996–1997 and 1997–1998 seasons and being named an All-Star in 1997.

+Gugliotta signed with the Phoenix Suns in 1999.
+In 2004, he was traded to the Utah Jazz for Keon Clark and Ben Handlogten.
+In 2004, he signed with the Boston Celtics, and was traded with Michael Stewart and Gary Payton to the Atlanta Hawks for Antoine Walker.

-In 13 NBA seasons he averaged 13.0 ppg, 7.3 rpg and 2.8 apg over 763 regular season games, but appeared in only 12 playoff games.
-His best years were with the Minnesota Timberwolves, scoring 20.6 and 20.1 ppg in the 1996–1997 and 1997–1998 seasons.
-Gugliotta also played for the Golden State Warriors, Phoenix Suns, Boston Celtics, Utah Jazz and the Atlanta Hawks.
+In total, Gugliotta played in 13 NBA seasons and averaged 13.0 points per game, 7.3 rebounds per game, and 2.8 assists per game over 763 regular season games, though he appeared in only 12 playoff games.